jessyan15/Modeling-Risky-Assets-and-Pricing-Options/README.md

 # Options-Pricing
-Created algorithms using both Monte Carlo Simulations and Black-Scholes Merton Model to compute prices of European, Asian, Down and Out Barrier call options
+I developed algorithms that use Monte Carlo Simulations and the Black-Scholes-Merton model to compute prices of European, Asian, Down-and-Out-Barrier call options